joshrp/moonlight-docs/Setup-Guide.md

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.

 ## Adding custom programs that are not automatically found
 You can stream any almost any game or app by adding the EXE file to GFE manually (if it's not found by the automatic app scan).
-Open GeForce Experience, click the **Settings (gear) button**, click **SHIELD** on the sidebar, then click the **Add button** on the right.
+Open GeForce/Quadro Experience, click the **Settings (gear) button**, click **SHIELD** on the sidebar, then click the **Add button** on the right.
 Browse to the app or file you want to add and click OK.
 You can rename the app using the **Edit button**.

 The next time the client opens and displays the App List, the newly added programs and games should be displayed and ready to stream.